Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Another important thing to consider is your choice of words.

-Use age-appropriate vocab
+Use age-appropriate vocabulary

-Ask a child what they think
+Ask others what they think

 6. Consider repetition and rhyme